Word Data Centre for Soils (WDC-Soils)

 Trusted broker of soil information

 ISRIC is a regular member of the World Data System (WDS).
 The World Data System (WDS) is an Interdisciplinary Body of the International Council for Science (ICSU).
-The mission of the WDS is to support ICSU’s vision by promoting “long-term stewardship of, and universal and equitable access to quality-assured scientific data and data services, products, and information across a range of disciplines in the natural and social sciences, and the humanities.”
+The mission of the WDS is to support ICSU’s vision by promoting “long-term stewardship of, and universal and equitable access to quality-assessed scientific data and data services, products, and information across a range of disciplines in the natural and social sciences, and the humanities.”

 ICSU-WDS aims to build worldwide ‘communities of excellence’ for scientific data services.
 It certifies Member Organizations —holders and providers of data or data products— from wide-ranging fields by using internationally recognized standards.